RossAlter/permafrost-cpcrw-chena/README.md

 * cpcrw_permafrost_model.pkl

-  * This file contains the permafrost model developed in the Caribou-Poker Creeks Research Watershed (CPCRW) for this study.
+  * This file contains the machine learning model developed in this study that is used to predict permafrost extent in the Chena River watershed.